cypress-io/cypress-documentation/content/guides/guides/launching-browsers.md

 need to be installed separately.

-By default, when running [cypress run](/guides/guides/command-line#cypress-run) from the CLI, we will launch Electron headlessly.
+By default, when running [cypress run](/guides/guides/command-line#cypress-run) from the CLI, we will launch all browsers headlessly.

 #### You can also launch Electron headed: